MicrosoftDocs/msteams-docs/msteams-platform/resources/schema/localization-schema.md

 # Localize JSON schema reference

 The Microsoft Teams localization file describes language translations that are served based on the client language settings.
-Your file must conform to the schema hosted at [https://developer.microsoft.com/en-us/json-schemas/teams/v1.19/MicrosoftTeams.Localization.schema.json](https://developer.microsoft.com/en-us/json-schemas/teams/v1.19/MicrosoftTeams.Localization.schema.json).

 > [!TIP]
 > Specify the schema at the beginning of your manifest to enable `IntelliSense` or similar support from your code editor: `"$schema": "https://developer.microsoft.com/json-schemas/teams/v1.19/MicrosoftTeams.schema.json".`

-## Example:
+## Localization schema v1.19

+Your file must conform to the schema hosted at [https://developer.microsoft.com/en-us/json-schemas/teams/v1.19/MicrosoftTeams.Localization.schema.json](https://developer.microsoft.com/en-us/json-schemas/teams/v1.19/MicrosoftTeams.Localization.schema.json).

 Example of localization JSON schema v1.19 is as follows: